paulasosa/frontend-developer/reto100/readme.md

 Day 12.
 (4 of May 2022)
 - Not all the things function, on the first try, so, but I wrote the post in Spanish, so on this day, I go to translate and also do the footer.

+Day 13.
+(6 of May 2022)
+- I write things about myself that I have in my mind, it's like a description of my self-discovery.
+And attached a link to the principal page to redirect the people who want to see it!

 If you are here, please come one and see my portfolio!

 Good day!